CarbonLDP/carbonldp-js-sdk/doc/README.md

 createFragment( object:Object ):Carbon.Fragment.Class
 ```

-Creates a BlankNode from the object provided, sing no slug was specififed.
+Creates a `Carbon.Fragment.Class` from the object provided, since no slug is specified.

 *Parameters*